thatsdone/mpmt/README.md

     * Tested using GNU C++ 11.4.0
     * `$ g++ -o mpmt1cpp mpmt1.cpp`
     * `$ ./mpmt1cpp NUM_CONTEXT (number of threads) DURATION (in sec.)`
+* OCaml
+    * Thread mode only at the moment.
+    * Very early stage.
+Need to replace Thread by Domain for parallelism.
+    * Under development using docker image:  ocaml/opam:debian-11-ocaml-5.3

 ### TODO
 * Add some more languages.
-(OCaml, D, WebAssembly, TypeScript, etc.)
+(WebAssembly, TypeScript, D, etc.)
-* Update some language implementations (Erlang/...) to use message passing mechanism for synchronizing main/worker threads.
+* Update some language implementations (Erlang, etc.) to use message passing mechanism for synchronizing main/worker threads.

 ## 2. A simple test program for inter thread/process communication